24 Apr PPE & RPE Selection

 You don’t have to look too hard on the internet to find a large quantity of poor quality, cheap, non compliant PPE & RPE, however I believe that it is time for large companies such as Amazon to stop this rubbish from being sold to businesses and also to individuals for home use.

 BSIF has created the Registered Safety Supplier (RSS) scheme, companies displaying the scheme’s logo have signed a binding declaration that the safety equipment they offer meets the appropriate standards, fully complies with the PPE regulations and is appropriately CE marked.
+So when looking at PPE selection, it is advisable to use a Registered Safety Supplier.

 All Registered Safety Suppliers are independently audited to confirm compliance with the scheme’s requirements.
 Remember, by using a Registered Safety Supplier you can be sure you will only be supplied with genuine, appropriately approved product and you will receive sound advice without any attempt to mislead you.